 In 2013, Guth was named Chicago’s funniest Media Personality by Laugh Factory Chicago.

 Previously, Guth managed social media and search engine optimization at Chicago Tribune, where she co-wrote a social media column and co-hosted the ”30 Second Social” instructional series.
-She contributed to WGN Radio, WGN-TV, CLTV and WBEZ.
+During this time, she also served as a founding advisory panel member of Social Media Week Chicago.
+She has also contributed to WGN Radio, WGN-TV, CLTV and WBEZ.

 Also prior to her current role, she served as digital editor for Chicago Tribune’s books section, Printers Row, where she covered the then-rise of digital publishing and literature.
 In 2007, she founded and served as executive director of Pilcrow, a small press literary festival.

 Guth has spoken at colleges, universities, literary festivals and technology conferences about book promotion, writing, editing, social media and SEO, and has taught in the Chicago Tribune and other US newsrooms about digital media for journalists.
 She also co-hosted the long-running Chicago reading series, RUI: Reading Under The Influence, for four years.

 Her work is included in the anthologies “What Happened to us These Last Couple of Years?” and “6S, Vol. 2.”
 Guth’s fiction was was named among StorySouth’s notable stories and was a Million Writers Award nominee, and she was named in the Chicago Newcity Lit Top 50 list.